jvbalen/midifx/README.md

 # MidiFX

-Approximately real-time MIDI manipulation for Python, macOS.
+Approximately real-time MIDI manipulation for Python.

 [![build](https://github.com/jvbalen/midifx/actions/workflows/build.yml/badge.svg)](https://github.com/jvbalen/midifx/actions/workflows/build.yml)

-A light-weight modular framework for prototyping real-time MIDI effects in Python, based on [`asyncio`](https://docs.python.org/3/library/asyncio.html) and [`simplecoremidi`](https://github.com/sixohsix/simplecoremidi).
+A light-weight modular framework for prototyping real-time MIDI effects in Python, based on [`asyncio`](https://docs.python.org/3/library/asyncio.html) and [`python-rtmidi`](https://github.com/SpotlightKid/python-rtmidi).

+Note that pure python (and therefore this codebase) is probably not the best choice for time-sensitive operations like MIDI I/O: your mileage may vary.

 ## Installation

-> Note: this package requires macOS, and Python >= 3.10.

-Clone this repository and install using `pip install .` in the cloned directory.
+This package requires Python >= 3.10.
+Clone the repository and install using `pip install .` in the cloned directory.

 ## Usage